gatsbyjs/gatsby/packages/gatsby-plugin-canonical-urls/README.md

 ### Excluding search parameters

 URL search parameters are included in the canonical URL by default.
-If you worry about duplicate content because for example `/blog` and `/blog?tag=foobar` will be indexed separately, you should set the option `stripSearchParam` to `true`.
+If you worry about duplicate content because for example `/blog` and `/blog?tag=foobar` will be indexed separately, you should set the option `stripQueryString` to `true`.
 The latter will then be changed to `/blog`.

 ```title=gatsby-config.js
 module.exports = {